 A 2012 Duke University study made international headlines when it purported to find a link between heavy marijuana use and IQ decline among teenagers.
+You can visit this website if you wish to buy medical marijuana!

 Other researchers questioned the findings almost immediately: Columbia University’s Carl Hart noted the very small sample of heavy users (38) in the study, leading him to question how generalisable the results were.